agwisniewska/vuejs-workshops/README.md

 Your task is display countries now.

-1. Add value, items, label props to BaseDropdown
+1. Add redirection to country page on BaseCard
-2. Add event emitter insde BaseDropdown
-3. useCountryFilter hook which returns updateFilters and filter value
-4. use useCountryFilter, pass filter, updateFilters and regions to BaseDropdown
+2. Use props params which is passed inside router.js to fetch country data onMounted
+3. Use country object inside template

-Now, you can go to branch named `task-5` and verify your solution and move forward.
+Now, you can go to branch named `final` and verify your solution and move forward.